aspose-cells-cloud/Aspose.Cells-Products/cells/en/php/saveas/mhtml-to-gif/_index.md

 ---
 title: Save MHTML as GIF API for PHP
-description: Cloud APIs & SDKs for Microsoft Excel & OpenOffice Calc.
-Convert spreadsheet to other format file.
+description: Using Aspose.Cells Cloud SDK for PHP to save MHTML format file as GIF format file.
 url: /php/saveas/mhtml-to-gif/
 ---